-Purpose: This tool highlights and tallies predicted N-linked glycosylation sites (Nx[ST] patterns, where x can be any amino acid).
+Purpose: Highlight and tally predicted N-linked glycosylation sites (Nx[ST] patterns, where x can be any amino acid).

 During glycosylation, an oligosaccharide chain is attached to asparagine (N) occurring in the tripeptide sequence N-X-S or N-X-T, where X can be any amino acid except Pro.
 This sequence is called a glycosylation sequon.
 The N-GlycoSite tool marks and tallies the locations where this pattern occurs.